 And once we cross those thresholds, it will be bad news not only for polar bears—but countless other species, including humans.

 Polar bears have evolved for a life on the sea ice, which they rely on for reaching their seal prey.
 But the arctic sea ice is rapidly diminishing due to a warming earth, affecting the entire arctic ecosystem, from copepods to seals to walruses.
 For polar bears, sea ice losses mean:

 - Increase in drowning

 - *Declining population size

-If greenhouse gas levels continue to rise, polar bears and many other species will perish.
-But because humans are causing this problem, humans can fix it.
+Humans have caused this problem, humans can fix it.
 Scientists say that time remains to save polar bears if we act soon to greatly reduce greenhouse gas emissions.
 This means all of us—individuals, communities, businesses, and governments—must work together now.
-Join us in playing a role to save polar bears.
+Join us in playing a role to ensure a future for polar bears.

-Taking action now won't result in an immediate stop to climate change.
-It will take decades to reduce the build-up of greenhouse gases already blanketing the atmosphere.
-But your actions today will help prevent catastrophic changes from taking place—not only saving polar bears, but life as we know it on Earth.
+Taking action now won't result in an immediate stop to climate change, but new studies show that we'll see the effects in about a decade.
+Your actions today will help prevent catastrophic changes from taking place—not only helping polar bears, but preserving the climate that has allowed humans to flourish.